moascode/azure-build-ci-cd-pipeline/README.md

 This project is intended to be used as a scaffolding to perform both Continuous Integration and Continuous Delivery by using Github actions and Azure pipeline.

 # Project Details
-Task Tracking: A link to a Trello board for the project

 Quarterly Project Plan: [Plan](./project%20info/Project%20Plan_%20Building%20CI-CD%20Pipeline.xlsx) which includes quarterly and yearly goal with weekly task estimation

+Task Tracking: [Trello board](https://trello.com/b/RV1s9H7y/building-a-ci-cd-pipeline) which shows project progress

 Demo: link to the screencast on YouTube